sgago/algomon/study.md

 }
 ```

+### O(KlogN)
+Typically, when you need to do a log(N) process K times.
+- Heap push/pop K times, like merging N sorted lists
+- Binary search K times

 ### O(N)
 Linear time.
 Typically, looping thru a data struct a constant number of times.
 - Traversing an entire array or linked list.